MIDA-group/OralCancerMILvsSIL/README.md

 Python version 3.8.8.
 Main dependencies: reqs.txt

 ## How to use
 - `Create_PAP_QMNISTbags_datasets.ipynb`: code for creating PAP-QMNIST-bags datasets.
-QMNIST [[3]](#3) images are colorised according to the distribution of color channels corresponding to oral cancer sample, augmented, resized to the size of oral cancer images.
-The bags are created with the same number of instances as in oral cancer dataset.
+QMNIST [[3]](#3) images are colorised according to the distribution of color channels corresponding to OC sample, augmented, resized to the size of images from OC dataset.
+The bags are created with the same number of instances as in OC dataset.
-- `MAIN_ABMIL_with_within_bag_sampling_QMNIST.ipynb` and `MAIN_ABMIL_with_within_bag_sampling_IMAGENETTE.ipynb`: code for training and evaluating ABMIL with/without within bag sampling for QMNIST-bags and Imagenette-bags datasets correspondingly.
+- directory `MIL`: codes for training and evaluating ABMIL with within bag sampling on PAP-QMNIST-bags and OC datasets.
+- directory `SIL`: codes for training and evaluating conventional deep SIL on PAP-QMNIST-bags and OC datasets.

 Restart the kernel if changes to the internal codes are made.